genesis-community/vault-genesis-kit/MANUAL.md

   Genesis Vault.
 Defaults to `false`.

 - `ui` - If true, the Vault Web UI will be turned on.
 Defaults to true.

-- `vault_domain` - Domain for vault certs to be signed for.
-Defaults to `vault.bosh`

 # Cloud Configuration